• Clear Interest and Commitment

 The cost sheets are based on the fees described below:

-Cost sheets do not include the following optional costs:
+The cost sheet does not include the following optional additional costs:

 Costs for personal travel are not included in the cost estimates provided on the cost sheet.
 If you plan to travel outside of your host city or country during or after your study abroad program, you will need to budget for additional funds to cover the cost of your personal travel.

 The cost of personal travel depends entirely on each student’s individual travel plans and spending habits.
 Estimates for personal travel costs provided by past students on this program vary significantly from $1,500 to as much as $9,000 or more per session.